UCANR-IGIS/ParseDroneImgs/README.md

 ### ogr

 ogr is part of *GDAL* which is part of *osgeo*.
 The Python module is essentially a wrapper for the gdal library.
-Installation may not be easy.
-If you don't know anything at all about Python and would prefer not to learn, consider getting someone to help you.
+See below for installation instructions.

  - <https://pythongisandstuff.wordpress.com/2016/04/13/installing-gdal-ogr-for-python-on-windows/>
  - <https://gis.stackexchange.com/questions/2276/installing-gdal-with-python-on-windows>
  - <https://sandbox.idre.ucla.edu/sandbox/tutorials/installing-gdal-for-windows>

+Be warned installation may not be easy.
+If you don't know a lot about installing Python libraries and would prefer not to learn, consider getting someone to help you.
 After a lot of trial and error (mostly error), the instructions in the first linked worked for me.
-Good luck.
+Good luck!

 ### exiftool